miwee/exfun/README.md

 For using Exmac, just copy file lib/exmac.ex in your project's lib directory

 ## Examples
 Examples are part of the doctest strings within source files lib/exfun.ex and lib/exmac.ex.
 For complete list, please refer to the respective source files.
-Below is detail of some sample functions and macros
+Below is detail of some of the functions and macros

 ```elixir
   @doc """